QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

         return π

+Formula :eq:`eq_recur1` can be generalized in a useful way.

-It is useful to iterate on recursion :eq:`eq_recur1` in order to derive an expression for  the time :math:`t` posterior :math:`\pi_{t+1}` as a function of the time :math:`0` prior :math:`\pi_0` and the likelihood ratio process :math:`L(w^{t+1})` at time :math:`t`.
+We do this by iterating on recursion :eq:`eq_recur1` in order to derive an expression for  the time :math:`t` posterior :math:`\pi_{t+1}` as a function of the time :math:`0` prior :math:`\pi_0` and the likelihood ratio process :math:`L(w^{t+1})` at time :math:`t`.